sheldonucr/ucr-eecs168-lab/lab1/README.md

 cdesigner&
 ```

 By adding `&` after the command, you can put a command in the background in Linux system.
-So, you can do another job while `Custom Designer` is running.
+So, you can do another job while `Custom Compiler` is running.

-Custom Designer Console should open up without any warning message in Fig.2.
+Custom Compiler Console should open up without any warning message in Fig.2.

 ![Custom Designer](images/fig2.png)

-_**Fig. 2 Custom Designer Console**_
+_**Fig. 2 Custom Compiler Console**_

 If you see any warning message in Fig.2, that means that your PDK was not setup correctly, so you need to copy PDK's `lib.def` in your workspace again.

 Let's launch Library Manager first, go to `Tools -> Library Manager`, you may see `SAED_PDK_90` library in the libraries list.

 Then, go to `File -> New -> Library` to create a new library.
 New library windows will pop up.
 You can put your new library name in the name in the attributes section.
 For the PDK technology, you can choose `Import file` and choose your technology file (.tf extension) in the PDK.
-You can under the following folder for 90nm.
+You can find it under the following folder for 90nm.

 ```
 /usr/local/synopsys/pdk/SAED_PDK90nm/techfiles/saed90nm_1p9m_cd.tf